Big Pride parade in Paris; Turkish police stop marchers

 Singing along to ”I Kissed a Girl" by Katy Perry, people danced in one of the Metro trains that carried them to the rallying point.
 With half of French adults now having had at least one vaccine jab, many no longer felt the need for face masks and partied with abandon.

-“Being locked away was hard,” said Georges Gregoire, 33, who came with his partner.
+“Being locked away was hard,” said Georges Gregoire, 33, who came with his partner from Lille.
 “I wanted to have fun.”
-The two traveled from Lille.
 Gregoire, a nursing student, moved to France from Haiti, where, he said, he was so miserable and ostracized as a gay man that he contemplated suicide.

 Salv, who didn’t want to give his full name because he doesn’t want it widely known that he is HIV-positive, marched with a placard that read: “40 years of waiting for a vaccine.”
 He said he is optimistic that research poured into coronavirus vaccines will boost prospects for a vaccine against HIV.